Bruiser (bull): 2016 PBR World Finals

 On October 25, the PBR announced the contenders for the World Champion Bull.
 The finalists were: Sweet Pro's Bruiser (D&H Cattle Company/Buck Cattle Co.), Pearl Harbor (Dakota Rodeo-Berger/Struve), Air Time (Jared Allen's Pro Bull Team), Sweet Pro's Long John (D&H Cattle Co./Buck Cattle Co.), Seven Dust (J.A.R.S.
 Bucking Bulls/Gene Owen), Crossfire (Dakota Rodeo-Berger/Struve), Cochise (Gene Owen/Jane Clark), Stone Sober (D&H Cattle Company) and Hey Jack (Gene Owen/Jane Clark).
 The winner was the bull with the total highest accumulated score during the PBR BFTS Finals.

 The PBR BFTS Finals were held at the new T-Mobile Arena in Las Vegas, Nevada, for the first time at the beginning of November.
 It took Bruiser two outs to win the World Champion Bull title.
 He was known all season long as the most consistent performer and proved on Championship Sunday.
 He earned the title in his second out by throwing off Brazilian champion Dener Barbosa at the 7.15-second mark and garnering himself a 46.25 bull score.
 When added to his first out's bull score, he had a total of 90.75 points.

 There was a three-way tie with the total score of 90.75 points with Bruiser, his brother and previous reigning champion Long John, and Pearl Harbor.
 The tie was broken by PBR ground rules for a World Finals.
 The rule was the sum of a bull's best eight outs.
 So Bruiser attending the finals as the No. 1 ranked season bull gave the tie breaker to him.
 Bruiser is now the 16th different title holder in PBR history.
 His first out was a third time meeting up with Mason Lowe the Thursday before in Round 1 where he bucked Lowe off in 5.66 seconds but was only scored 44.25 points.
-Even then, Lowe still believes Bruiser deserves the World Champion Bull title.
+Even then, Lowe still believed Bruiser deserved the World Champion Bull title.
 "He is better if he is not laid off," Page said.
 "He is a better bull if he is in his everyday work clothes.
 That is probably the reason I went to the last few events that moved him into the lead and on the average.
 He had a couple of great outs there toward the end of the season.
 That ended up being the dealbreaker."
 Once again, Air Time was not a factor in the race due to misfortune.
 This time, Air Time hooked himself near the chutes right after getting out of the chute clean in a trip with Mauney.
 Mauney partially dislocated his shoulder and was awarded a re-ride.
 Air Time finished second to last.